hapify/hapify/docs/troubleshooting.md

 Errors range: 1000 to 1999

 -   1001 (SyntaxInternalError): Thrown when an unexpected error is triggered.
--   1002 (SyntaxArgumentsError): Thrown when the "run" function is call with wrong arguments.
+-   1002 (SyntaxArgumentsError): Thrown when the "run" function is called with wrong arguments.
 -   1003 (SyntaxParsingError): Thrown when the Hpf template has a syntax error.
--   1004 (SyntaxEvaluationError): Thrown when the evaluation of the Hpf template cause an error.
+-   1004 (SyntaxEvaluationError): Thrown when the evaluation of the Hpf template causes an error.
 -   1005 (SyntaxTimeoutError): Thrown when the Hpf template is too long to process.

 ## Errors sent by the Hapify Generator